somebadcode/go-colorx/README.md

 **Import:** `github.com/somebadcode/go-colorx/v2`

 ### HSV/HSB - Hue, Saturation, Value/Brightness
 HSV is implemented through the concrete type `HSVA`.
-The HSV color model was designed to more closely reflect how the humans perceive colors and makes it easier to work with colors.
+The HSV color model was designed to more closely reflect how humans perceive colors.
 You can use HSV to generate gradients or a color palette for graphs that are easier to perceive for colorblind users.
 You can also use this color model to make images monochrome or have more saturated colors.

 ### CSS - Cascading Style Sheets
 A variation of the RGBA color model where the alpha/opacity is stored as a floating point number between 0.0 and 1.0.